kapteyn-astro/kapteyn/SPHINX/tabarraytutorial.rst

 If you know beforehand which lines of the data files should be read, you can set the converter to read only the lines in parameter *lines*.
-For a big Ascii file (called *satview.txt*) containing longitudes and latitudes of positions in two columns, we are only interested in the first 1000 lines containing relevant data.
+For a big text file (called *satview.txt*) containing longitudes and latitudes of positions in two columns, we are only interested in the first 1000 lines containing relevant data.
 Then the *lines* parameter saves time.
 So we use the following command: